 Jim was a charter member of Faith Lutheran Church in Seward and an active member of the choir, church council, church softball team and a sponsor of the Luther League.
 He was presently a member of Living Word Lutheran Church, Seward.
 He loved trains (real and model), attending Royals baseball games with the Seward County Campers, boating and camping with family and friends, and attending his grandsons’ activities and music functions.

 Jim was preceded in death by his parents; brothers, Donald Hartmann, Walter Hartmann and Richard Hartmann; sisters and brothers-in-law, Jeanette and Emil Lampe, Marjorie and Daniel Heibel; foster sister Dorothy Hill; and brother-in-law and sister-in-law Lawrence and Doris Woebbecke.
+He was followed in death by his brother William Hartmann.

 To send flowers to the family or plant a tree in memory of James Leo Hartmann, please visit our floral store.